 Del Mar Highlands Town Center Fountain

 Little guppies can splash about this fountain found on the lower level at Del Mar Highlands Town Center.
 Grab a cup of coffee or delicious frozen yogurt (nearby!) and sit down at the nearby seating to enjoy the kid fun!
-Even more, when done you can check out the just-opened One Paseo across the street with cute shops and good eats.
+Even more, when done you can check out One Paseo across the street with cute shops and good eats.

 12925 El Camino Real